 The Art of Living Lost: Secrets Behind the Fall of Wonder Woman

-When my husband Chris passed away in January, it was the end of a defining chapter in my life.
+When my husband died, it was the end of a defining chapter in my life.
 He was one of the few people who knew me; he gave me the courage to be big and bold, understanding that behind my big persona was a shy woman.
-I met Chris when I was 24, and we dated and were married for 23 years.
-I only mention this as a point of comparison; in the 24 years I lived before Chris, I learned to walk, talk, ride a bike, and drive a car.
-In the 23 years I lived with Chris, I learned to earn an income and be a wife and mother.
-After Chris died, there was a fundamental shift in my existence; many of my life pieces no longer fit together.
+I met my husband when I was 24, and we dated and were married for 23 years.
+I only mention this as a point of comparison; in the 24 years I lived before him, I learned to walk, talk, ride a bike, and drive a car.
+During the 23 years I lived with him, I learned to earn an income, start a business, and balance being a wife and mother.
+After he died, a fundamental shift occurred in my existence; many of my life’s pieces no longer fit together.

 The good news is that while parts of my soul were torn away, other bits grew in their place.
 Words like fortitude, honor, freedom, and strength tiptoed into my vocabulary.
-It’s hard to watch your husband be zippered into a bag and taken away by the coroner.
-It’s harder to tell your children, “your father is dead.”
+It’s hard to watch your husband be zipped into a bag and taken away by the coroner.
+It’s harder to tell your children, “Your father is dead.”
 That’s grit.
-Expecting your mother-in-law to live with you and share in the joy of your kid’s lives forever, that’s an honor.
-Buying a home based solely on your earned income to debt ratio; that’s freedom.
-Getting out of bed every day; requires a strength that even I can’t describe.
+Expecting your mother-in-law to live with you and share in the joy of your kids’ lives forever is an honor.
+Buying a home based solely on your earned income-to-debt ratio; that’s freedom.
+Getting out of bed every day requires a strength that even I can barely describe.

 Welcome to my joy-filled journey.